s-kawara/PL-100JA-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab01-design-a-solution.md

 > - Common Data Service has been renamed to Microsoft Dataverse.
 [Learn more](https://aka.ms/PAuAppBlog)
 > - Some terminology in Microsoft Dataverse has been updated.
 For example, *entity* is now *table* and *field* is now *column*.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=2147247)
 >
-> This content will be updated soon to reflect the latest terminology.

 # Lab 01: Design the solution